Blanquerna Ramon Llull University

 Business and marketing

-• Small-sized seminars for personalized and enhanced learning experiences
+• Small seminars for tailored learning experiences.

-Discover an enriching academic experience at Blanquerna-URL
+Discover an enriching academic experience at Blanquerna

 GCM